 The safety keynote speaker drove the point home suggesting that kids think their parents can fix anything.
 (If you can't fix it, you can go buy another one).
 But what if parents couldn't help their kids anymore?
 They would have to go ask the neighbor to get the lawn mower fixed or to change a light bulb.
 Because their parents do everything for them, they aren't able to do things for themselves.

 The trouble is people hate change.
 If an accident happens that affects your mobility, that change is forced on you in a very distinct way.
 Many of the personal freedoms you once had, are gone.

 If you want an accident free workplace, you have to be motivated.
 It is a big commitment.
 It has to be controlled, you can't be up one day and down the next.
 You can't be committed one day and not the next.

-The motivational speaker cruised the audience and suggesed that people who have been doing their job 20 years or longer are going to be the first to have an accident.
+The funny motivational speaker cruised the audience and suggested that people who have been doing their job 20 years or longer are going to be the first to have an accident.
 The longer we are on the job, the easier it is to become complacent and to take safety for granted.

 Seasoned professionals often take shortcuts because they know how to.
 It's quicker, it's faster and you think, if I can just get through this quickly, I can do get it done.

 I was a motivational speaker for a safety conference where the group decided that the most important thing safety managers can do is provide regular safety speech.
 OSHA requires regular safety day speeches to provide an opportunity to collaborate and provide a broader idea of safety.
 Safety first

 These safety keynotes are designed to remind and inspire employees to be safe on the job.

 Good motivational safety speeches will be short and frequent.
 A safety speech will be from 5 to 15 minutes and should be considered at least once a week.